DJDanl/cpp-docs.pt-br/docs/mfc/reference/cpane-class.md

 ### <a name="return-value"></a>Valor retornado

-VERDADE se o painel for tabulado; caso contrário, FALSE.
+TRUE se o painel for tabulado; caso contrário, FALSE.

 ### <a name="remarks"></a>Comentários

-O estado de guias é tratado separadamente dos estados flutuantes, ancorados e auto-hide.
+O estado tabulado é tratado separadamente dos Estados flutuante, encaixado e ocultar automaticamente.

-## <a name="cpaneloadstate"></a><a name="loadstate"></a>CPane::LoadState
+## <a name="cpaneloadstate"></a><a name="loadstate"></a>CPane:: LoadState

 Carrega o estado do painel do registro.